ahgraber/homelab-gitops-k3s/docs/3-gitops_with_flux.md

 :round_pushpin: Here we will be installing [flux](https://toolkit.fluxcd.io/) after some quick bootstrap steps.

-> [Here](https://fluxcd.io/docs/flux-e2e/) is flux's explanation of its end-to-end commit flowgit.
+> [Here](https://fluxcd.io/docs/flux-e2e/) is flux's explanation of its end-to-end commit flow.

 ## 1. Verify Flux can be installed